Freeke van de Voort

 The early years

-With a first and last name like mine, it may not surprise you that I grew up in The Netherlands.
-In the neighbouring villages of Hulsel and Bladel, to be precise, in the southern province called North-Brabant.
+With a name like mine, it may not surprise you that I grew up in The Netherlands.
+In the neighbouring villages of Hulsel and Bladel, to be precise, in the southern Dutch province called North-Brabant.
 (The southern part of Brabant is in present-day Belgium, south of my Brabant, in case you were wondering about the name.)
 As one of the more rural areas of my wonderful country, the best parts are the not-so-wild outdoors and its friendly people.

 The night sky is pretty, but I don't think I have ever been fascinated by it directly.
 What drew me into astronomy was learning about general relativity (and not understanding it).
 At the time I never thought I would pursue a career in astronomy, but there is still so much we don't understand and I'm having a lot of fun helping to figure it out.